|Linux / BSD|

 Hint: if you have to work on different archives with the same password you will not need to re-enter it since it will be kept until you change it or close PeaZip.
 If you open different instances of PeaZip each will start with no password and can keep a different password.

 PeaZip also provides an encrypted password manager in Tools > Password manager from main menu, in this way a master password can be used to encrypt passwords the user desires to keep saved.

 The password manager file is unique for each user on the system using PeaZip, so multiple users can keep multiple separated password lists.

 strong encryption for Microsoft Windows and Linux systems,

 archives, extract password protected archives, decrypt password

-files, freeware, password manager.
+files, freeware, password manager, handle encrypted zip files.

 > Security > Decrypt archive files, open encrypted zip, rar

 Tag cloud: 7zip 7z files ace archive apple mac osx cab package cloud and email encryption encrypt encrypted encryption tool extract rar archives extract tar on Windows find duplicate files free archiver free rar free zip utility gzip how to zip files iso disk java archives manage encrypted data microsoft cabinet file open rar file open source unrar unzip program pea encryption portable software protect files rar converter rar file opener rar files rar files extractor rar format compression read encrypted files secure delete split files tar files zip format cryptography zip files zipx